 The idea of families and friends gathering together to read before the fire on Christmas Eve is a winter tradition which appeals to me.
 Like the Icelanders, I love physical books although I both read and publish e-books – sometimes they are just more convenient.
 Still, the Jolabokaflod would work with any kind of book.

-They are also easier to give away, and this year I want to celebrate my own version of the Jolabokaflod with my readers, by giving away the e-book versions of all eight of my books on kindle for one day, on Christmas Eve.
-It is a year since I first made the decision to independently publish my historical novels, and it has gone better than I ever expected.
+They are also easier to give away, and this year I want to celebrate my own version of the Jolabokaflod with my readers, by giving away the e-book versions of some of my books on kindle for two days, on Christmas Day and Boxing Day.
+It is two years since I first made the decision to independently publish my historical novels, and it has gone better than I ever expected.
 This is my way of saying thank you to all my readers and hello to any new readers out there.